-The reviews conducted for the 2021 taxation year did not warrant any proactive Town initiated appeals, as such none were submitted in advance of March 31st.
-This is attributed to the revised functionality of Municipal Connect 2.0, the communicative software between MPAC and the municipality.
+The reviews conducted for the 2022 taxation year did not warrant any proactive Town initiated appeals, as such none were submitted in advance of March 31st.
+This is attributed to the revised functionality of Municipal Connect, the communicative software between MPAC and the municipality.
 It allows for property specific issues to be submitted and addressed in accordance with MPAC's Service Level Agreement (SLA), forgoing the need to launch a formal appeal.
 In addition, roll values (outside of new properties) in the latter years of the phase-in cycle have had previous opportunity for review and action where appropriate.
+The property assessments for the 2022 and 2023 property tax years continue to be based on the fully phased-in January 1, 2016 current values.

-There have not been direct Town initiated appeals filed since 2017, albeit Town staff continue to monitor supplementary/omitted activity, in-year and year-end changes, along with Requests for Reconsideration (RfR), as received, and may file appeals if applicable.
+Town staff continue to monitor supplementary/omitted assessment activity, in-year and year-end changes, along with Requests for Reconsideration (RfR), as received, and may file appeals if applicable.